ronalfy/static-random-posts/readme.txt

 Furthermore, having the random posts static for a time may aid in SEO.

 = What's the "Refresh" feature for? =

 Say, for example, you have the refresh rate set for sixty minutes.
 You look at the current random posts, but aren't impressed with what's showing.
 You can click "Refresh" until a suitable line-up of posts are displayed.

 = Can I provide a translation? =

 Sure.
 Please <a href="http://www.ronalfy.com/contact">contact me</a> to submit your translation.
 If you need assistance on how to work with <strong>po</strong> files, please read my article on <a href="http://weblogtoolscollection.com/archives/2007/08/27/localizing-a-wordpress-plugin-using-poedit/">localizing a WordPress plugin</a>.

 == Upgrade Notice ==

+= 2.1.1 =
+Resolving PHP 7 error message

 = 2.1.0 =
 Dashicon, no more empty taxonomies, added timer option.

 = 2.0.0 =
 Big upgrade.
 Not backwards compatible.